RESOStandards/reso-certification-help/README.md

 <br />

-Selecting a field displays the field's availability and several categories for additional information:
+Selecting a field opens a detailed view of its availability and various informational categories.

 * **Lookup Values (for lookup fields)** - displays the individual options within the field, which can be filtered by All, RESO and Local.
 RESO standard lookups are linked to their **[Data Dictionary Wiki](https://ddwiki.reso.org/display/DDW20/Data+Dictionary+2.0+Wiki)** entry.
 <br />